-Dermal hypersensitivity to coccidioidal antigens is highly specific for past coccidioidal infection, and if used in patients when they are healthy, it can index patients as to whether they are at risk of future illness due to Valley Fever.
+Dermal hypersensitivity to coccidioidal antigens is highly specific for past coccidioidal infection, and if used in patients when they are healthy, it can index patients as to whether they are at risk of future illness due to Valley fever.

 For example, persons who demonstrate a reactive skin test are very likely to be immune for life and have little chance of future coccidioidal problems.
-On the other hand, for those who do not react, Valley Fever remains a possible etiology in a future illness.
+On the other hand, for those who do not react, Valley fever remains a possible etiology in a future illness.
 However, because skin test results remain positive after infection in most persons for life, it may not relate to the current illness.
 In addition, some of the most serious infections may be associated with selective anergy, and the skin test may not demonstrate reactivity.

 Therefore, as useful as skin test results are for indexing risk in patients while healthy, important limitations exist when used as a screening procedure for recent or current infection.
-If Valley Fever is diagnosed by other means, skin testing may have prognostic significance, as patients with progressive infections often fail to develop dermal reactivity to coccidioidal antigens.
+If Valley fever is diagnosed by other means, skin testing may have prognostic significance, as patients with progressive infections often fail to develop dermal reactivity to coccidioidal antigens.
 Since the 1990s, there was no coccidioidal skin test commercially available.
-However, a company (Nielsen BioSciences, San Diego, CA) has redeveloped a spherule-based skin test antigen (SPHERUSOL®) and has received approval from the FDA to market it.
+However, a company (Nielsen BioSciences, San Diego, CA) has redeveloped a spherule-based skin test antigen (SPHERUSOL[®]) and has received approval from the FDA to market it as a test of immunity in patients who already have a diagnosis of Valley fever.12